livingshade/Metis/README.md

 ```

 ### Third Row of Table 1 (20 layers, 64 A100s + 64 V100s)
 Same exact commands as previous row, but 32 to 64 in the second command.
 Please make sure to pass in the absolute file path on your device to Metis (the local repository) to `HOME_DIR`.
-This
+The results should be found in `logs/GPT_1.5B.log`.
+If the count value of Metis is `3734` and ours is `3482`, then this step was done correctly.
 ```bash
 python3 gen_synth_data.py 20 128
 python3 gen_hostfile.py 64